dadewash/waiting-for-the-bus-server/README.md

 ##Initializing the database

 Before you can use waiting-for-the-bus you must specify agency.
 You must upload the GTFS data onto the db.
-In order to do this see: [gtfs_updater](https://github.com/dadewash/gtfs-updater) that is an application that upload and upgrade automatically the GTFS for this server.
+In order to do this see: [gtfs_updater](https://github.com/dadewash/gtfs-updater).